Aus Net Consultation4

 Community support services

-AusNet Services acknowledges the uncertainty and concern around the Western Renewables Link, particularly for potentially affected landholders and communities.
+AusNet acknowledges the uncertainty and concern around the Western Renewables Link, particularly for potentially affected landholders and communities.

 We encourage anyone struggling with challenges to their own, a friend or a family member’s mental health and wellbeing, to contact one of the independent support providers listed below for free and confidential advice.